 All of these conditions can have a major impact on your dog's ability to properly digest his food, leading to a buildup of gas and excessive farting.

-If you have not changed his diet and he doesn't gulp his food down, the best thing you can do is take him to see his veterinarian for a checkup.
-Be prepared to give your vet a full history including any illnesses your dog might have had in the past, what and how he eats now, and whether or not you have made any changes to his diet.
+If you have not changed your pup's diet and they don't gulp their food down, the best thing you can do is to take them to the veterinarian for a checkup.
+Be prepared to give your vet a full history including any illnesses your dog might have had in the past, what and how they eat now, and whether or not you have made any changes to their diet.
 If your dog has gotten into the trash recently you must be sure to tell the vet, as this can lead to flatulence as well.

 The vet will then perform a complete physical examination searching for any external signs of illness.
 Based on what the vet finds, he may also order diagnostic imaging along with blood and stool sample testing.
-This is to rule out the possibility of parasites and several other potential medical conditions that could cause the flatulence that is driving you out of your home.
+This is to rule out the possibility of parasites and several other potential medical conditions that could cause flatulence.

 Treating Your Dog's Stinky Gas

-Treating your dog's stinky farts is largely based on what is causing them.
-If the cause is a change in diet or the addition of foods or treats he is not used to, you can return him to his previous diet and cut out the treats.
-In most cases, doing this will allow his digestive system to recover and eliminate the gas.
-If you can't return to his previous diet, you may just have to wait it out and allow his digestive system time to get used to the new food.
+Treating your dog's flatulence is largely based on what is causing it.
+If the cause is a change in diet or the addition of foods or treats they are not used to, you can return your pooch to the previous diet and cut out the treats.
+In most cases, doing this will allow the digestive system to recover and eliminate the gas.
+If you can't return your four-legger to their previous diet, you may just have to wait it out and allow their digestive system time to get used to the new food.